-In general social media platforms are a great way to look back at happy memories and recounting how past events occurred, but it can also affect the way in which a person recounts certain titbits of their memories.
+In general social media platforms are a great way to look back at happy memories and recounting how past events occurred, but it can also affect how a person recounts certain titbits of their memories.

 I am sure you all are aware that good quality sleep is very essential for the mental and physical health of everyone.

-However, excessive use of social media platforms will have a negative effect on the sleeping pattern of an individual.
+However, excessive use of social media platforms will harm the sleeping pattern of an individual.

 If we keep scrolling through different social media platforms before going to bed, we might spend more time on social media and lesser time to get some sleep.

-Some students have also revealed that the bright light from the screen of mobile devices often suppress the release of melatonin in the body, which in turn makes an individual feel tired.
+Some students have also revealed that the bright light from the screen of mobile devices often suppresses the release of melatonin in the body, which in turn makes an individual feel tired.

 People often get worked up with envy and anxiety from what they see on social media platforms, and this keeps their brain on high alert and prevents them from sleeping.

-If you want to prevent this, you should try setting yourself up for not using your phone for a period of time before you go to bed.
+If you want to prevent this, you should try setting yourself up for not using your phone for some time before you go to bed.

 5. Attention Span